Inside the Oldest House in Ayia Napa

 Andreas, the founder, is still at the heart of it all.
-Most days you’ll find him either by the fire, slow-cooking kleftiko to perfection, or personally delivering your plate with a quiet pride that says, this is more than just food.
+Most days you’ll find him either by the fire, slow-cooking kleftiko to perfection, or personally presenting your plate with a pride that says, this is more than just food.

-What We Ate: A Table Full of Cyprus
+What We Ate: A Table Representing all of Cyprus

 We went all in.
 The full Cypriot meze with twenty dishes that kept arriving like little love letters from the island.

-And just when we thought we were done, came the kleftiko, fall-off-the-bone lamb, cooked so slowly it almost dissolved on the tongue.
+And just when we thought we were done, came the kleftiko, fall-off-the-bone lamb, cooked so perfectly that it almost dissolved in our mouth.
 Every bite carried care, every dish a memory in the making.

 It’s not just the food, it’s the way it’s served.
 With care.
 With laughter.
 With stories.
 You sit under the vines, fork in hand, and think, why don’t we eat like this more often?